johnwfinigan/R-builder-sif/README.md

 ## News - read this if you used previous versions

+* Bug fix: scripts are now all run with bash -e to ensure that they fail on first error

+* Bug fix: auto-guessed Bioconductor version now defaults to the latest release for the corresponding R version.
+This was done to address known compilation failures.
+It remains possible to specify your Bioconductor version explicitly.

+* Added ability to specify a pre script using ```-e```.
+This is like the post script, but runs before CRAN and bioconductor package installs run.
+Useful for installing special build dependencies.

+* convert-only mode: convert any pre-existing Docker format container to Singularity format, independent of R build functionality

+* Singularity container export now done using Apptainer

 * You must pass ```-s``` to enable Singularity .sif file generation. sif generation is now off by default.

-* Default R version used, if you do not specify another, is now 4.2.1
+* Default R version used, if you do not specify another, is now 4.2.2

 * Custom commands and bioconductor packages are now broken into separate container layers, enhancing build caching.